QuKunLab/SPACEL/README.md

 #### Fixed Bugs
 - Fixed a bug regarding the similarity loss weight hyperparameter `simi_l`, which in the previous version did not affect the loss value.

-### Version 1.1.5 2023-07-26
-#### Fixed Bugs
-- Fixed a bug in the similarity loss of Splane, where it minimized the cosine similarity of the latent vectors of spots with their neighbors.
-#### Features
-- Optimized the time and memory consumption of the Splane training process for large datasets.

 ## Requirements
 **Note**: The current version of SPACEL only supports Linux and MacOS, not Windows platform.